hbc2121/RefugeeHealthDataDevice/functionalDesignDoc.md

         disease throughout refugee camps.
 It will also allow lobbyists to cite real data when appealing to the UN for more support for these refugees.

+Sponsor's Goals
+	The sponsor for our project is Dean Karen Panetta.
+This is a project she has overseen for over a year, so she dictated what most of our goals for the project are.
+By the end of the year, Dean Panetta needs to have a working application that provides a method for doctors to securely and privately record data for the refugees they treat.
+Throughout the course of the project, we will be in contact with her and Dr. Mollica, who is one of doctors who will eventually use our application

 Existing Technology

         While there are applications for doctors to record patient health information,